vitalis-virtus/superheroes_CRUD_application/README.md

-Full Stack CRUD apllication, in which you can:
+Back-end part of Full-stack CRUD apllication, in which you can:
  - create superhero character and add it to the MongoDB Atlas Database
  - view all superheroes in packs of 5 characters using pagination
  - edit information of any superhero